Military Science Courses

 Military Science 301 & 302

 The Military Science 301 and 302 courses challenge Cadets to study, practice and evaluate leadership skills as they are presented with the demands of preparing for the R.O.T.C.
-Leader Development and Assessment Course (LDAC).
+Leader Development Program (LDP) Advanced Camp.
 Students are presented with challenging scenarios related to small-unit tactical operations in order to develop self-awareness and critical-thinking skills.
 Cadets are expected to apply effective oral and written communications skills to operations.
 Cadets receive systematic and specific feedback from peers and instructors on their leadership values, attributes, skills and actions.
-In addition to classroom instruction all students enrolled in Military Science 301/302 will participate in Army Physical Training four days a week, Military Leadership Labs once a week, and a Battalion Level Field Training Exercise each semester.
+In addition to classroom instruction, all students enrolled in Military Science 301/302 will participate in Army Physical Training three to five days a week, Military Leadership Labs once a week, and a battalion-level field training exercise each semester.

 Military Science 201 & 202

 The Military Science and Leadership 201 and 202 course will highlight dimensions of terrain analysis, patrolling, and operation orders.
 Additional learning objectives of this course are to explore leadership in the operational environment incorporating tactical strategies, and team development.
 We will continue to explore theoretical foundations of the Army leadership framework and investigate adaptive leadership in the context of military operations.
 This course is designed to provide the student with a glimpse of future subjects and to provide the student with enough information to make an informed decision on their interest level for this course.
-In addition to classroom instruction all students enrolled in Military Science 201/202 will participate in Army Physical Training three days a week, Military Leadership Labs once a week, and a Battalion Level Field Training Exercise each semester.
+In addition to classroom instruction all students enrolled in Military Science 201/202 will participate in Army Physical Training three to five days a week, Military Leadership Labs once a week, and a battalion-level field training exercise each semester.

 Military Science 101 & 102

 Every Cadet enrolled in a Military Science course will also enroll in and attend a weekly two-hour Leadership Lab conducted each Thursday afternoon.
 Leadership Labs are designed to allow Cadets to practice the skills and leadership traits they have received in the classroom in a tactical and hands-on setting.
 Cadets will be trained and tested on a wide-range of Military skills at Leadership LaBs throughout the semester.
-Cadets will receive training and instruction in areas such as Drill & Ceremony, First Aid, Small Unit Tactics/Patrolling, Land Navingation, Weapons assembly and disassembly and much more.
-Leadership Labs are designed to prepare Cadets to be proficient is skills that they will be expected to demonstrate during the Leadership Develop and Assessment Course held between the MS III and MS IV year.
+Cadets will receive training and instruction in areas such as Drill & Ceremony, First Aid, Small Unit Tactics/Patrolling, Land Navigation, Weapons assembly and disassembly and much more.
+Leadership Labs are designed to prepare Cadets to be proficient is skills that they will be expected to demonstrate during the LDP Advanced Camp held between the MS III and MS IV year.

 The Royal Warrior Battalion executes a strenuous physical training program designed to test the physical stamina and endurance of Cadets.
-Cadets taking MS I and MS II level courses will attend physical training three mornings a week from 0630-0730.
-Those Cadets in the MS III and IV programs will be expected to attend physical training four mornings a week.
+Cadets taking military science courses will attend physical training three to five mornings a week from 0630-0730.
 The physical training program uses a combination of exercises, routines and training to prepare Cadets to successfully pass the Army Physical Fitness Test, meet the physical demands of various summer training programs, to include the Leader Development and Assessment Course, as well as develop and maintain the mental and physical stamina demanded of leaders in the United States Army.

 Cadet Professional Development Training